“A better approach to overcoming Diabetes”

 Yes – Type 2 diabetes is REVERSIBLE!!!

-As discussed last blog, I specialize in helping patients with Type II Diabetes understand the source of their disease, and develop a plan to reverse it.
+As discussed in the last article, I specialize in helping patients with Type II Diabetes understand the source of their disease, and develop a plan to reverse it.
 For those of you who think you are on the right path with a traditional medication-based approach – keep reading my ongoing blogs.
 I see the clinical results every day indicating that Type 2 diabetes can be reversed.
 In all of the cases I have accepted into care, I have rarely seen a patient fail.
 I want to help you understand the reasons for their success.

 My approach, very simply, is not to focus exclusively on treating this horrific disease, but more importantly – to take a comprehensive approach and focus on reversing it.